wp-plugins/zbplayer/readme.txt

 == Known Issues ==

 == Changelog ==

+= 1.9.4 =
+*    Added possibility to play audio formats like m4a, m4b and mp4

 = 1.9.1/2/3 =
 *    Fixed song name views for characters like "-" and "&"